Financially reviewed by Patrick Flood, CFA.

 Stock ownership is a claim on a company’s future earnings.
 A bond is a contractual obligation between a lender and a borrower, with interest payments going from the latter to the former.
 Unlike these, ownership of a commodity is not value-producing; it involves no earnings or cash flow and is simply a bet on production and/or consumption at that time.

 Commodities are obviously useful to your everyday life, but not really as a long-term investment in financial markets.
 Think of owning a commodities fund as just paying for their storage somewhere.
 With technological advances, we would expect commodity prices to fall or stay flat over the long term.
-After fees (commodities funds are expensive; the popular PDBC costs 0.59%), a commodities position is likely losing to inflation.
+After fees (commodities funds are expensive; the popular PDBC costs 0.59%), commodities are likely losing to inflation.
+And indeed they have historically; commodities have had negative real returns over the last 100 years.

 But what about gold, the most popular commodity?
 Don't a lot of people invest in it?

-Those who still want some gold can use the fund SGOL.
+Those who want some gold can use the fund SGOL.
 Gold is extremely volatile, meaning its value fluctuates wildly.
-If you hold some gold, I’d keep it at no more than 10% of the portfolio.
+Consequently, if you hold gold alongside stocks and intermediate treasury bonds, as the retiree probably would, I'd keep it at no more than 10% of the total portfolio.

 Cash and cash equivalents are their own asset class, but we're not talking about a stack of dollar bills under your mattress.
 We usually mean Treasury Bills aka T Bills, which are just ultra short-term (1-3 month) treasury bonds.
 They're considered a “cash equivalent,” and drive the returns of money market accounts and cash equivalent ETFs.